 Stuff you don’t need to worry about

 Not everything on LinkedIn is vital.
 The ‘endorsements’?
 They don’t matter.

 The other thing that’s great about LinkedIn is that you don’t have to spend hours a day on here…or even hours a week.
 When I was actively marketing on LinkedIn to get more clients, I found popping on once a week to update my status, share a thing or two, and comment in a group seemed to be all I needed to get found by plenty of leads.

 The other good thing?
 Once you fix up this LinkedIn profile, it’ll keep bringing you leads for months and years to come, with only the occasional quick tweak for updating.

 Do you use LinkedIn?
 Share your LI link in the comments below if you like, and I’ll take a look (use the URL space and don’t put it in the body of your comment, or you’ll be marked as spam).
-OR…better yet, come on over to this post on my Facebook or LinkedIn (hint: click on my profile’s ‘see all activity’ link to see my recent posts) and let’s chat about it there, since my blog comments will soon be gone.
+OR…better yet, come on over to this post on my Facebook or LinkedIn (hint: click on my profile’s ‘see all activity’ link to see my recent posts) and let’s chat about it there.